nodedge/nodedge/docs/tutorials.md

 ## Open a dataset

-> Dats can handle a variety of dataset extensions: csv, txt, json, and tdms.
+> Dats can handle a variety of data file extensions: csv, txt, json, and tdms.
 We are planning to add support for hdf and rosbag, too.
-> To open a dataset in Dats:
+> To open a data file in Dats:
 > 1. Open Dats by clicking on its icon in the home page
 > 2. Open a file by:
 >    * clicking on `File` > `Open` in the Menu bar, or
 >    * using `CTRL+O` shortcut
-> 3. In the file dialog, select the file to open
+> 3. In the file navigator window that opens, select the file to open
 >
-> The log will appear in the *Logs* widget on the left side of the page.
-The signals contained in the log will be listed in the
+> The data file will appear in the *Data files* widget on the left side of the page.
+The variables contained in the data file will be listed in the
-> *Signals* widget.
+> *Variables* widget.

-## Plot a signal
+## Plot a variable

-> 1. In the *Signals* widget, select the name of the signal you want to plot
+> 1. In the *Variables* widget, select the name of the variable you want to plot
 > 2. To plot it:
->    * drag and drop the signal in the subplot area, or
+>    * drag and drop the variable in the subplot area, or
->    * click on the `Plot` button at the bottom of the *Signals* widget
+>    * click on the `Plot` button at the bottom of the *Variables* widget
 >
-> You can also select and plot multiple signals at once.
+> You can also select and plot multiple variables at once.
 To do so, hold down the `CTRL` or `SHIFT` key to perform the
 > multiple section.

 ## Create a subplot